Schoolforbasics/runbooks/AnacondaRepository.rst

        anaconda-server-sync-conda --mirror-config \
            /etc/anaconda-server/mirrors/r-channel.yaml --account=r-channel

-Mirror the Anaconda Enterprise Notebooks Channel
+Mirror the Anaconda Enterprise Notebooks channel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. note:: If AEN is not setup and no packages from wakari channel are needed then this is an **optional** mirror.
-If you have an Anaconda Enterprise Notebooks server which will be using this Repo Server, then this channel must be mirrored.
+NOTE: If AEN is not set up and no packages from wakari channel are needed, then this is an **optional** mirror.
+If you have an Anaconda Enterprise Notebooks server that will be using this Repo Server, then this channel must be mirrored.

 If the local Anaconda Repository will be used by Anaconda Enterprise Notebooks
 the recommended method is to mirror using the “wakari” user.

-To mirror the Anaconda Enterprise Notebooks repo, create the mirror config
+To mirror the Anaconda Enterprise Notebooks repo, create the mirror configuration
 YAML file below:

 **Air gapped installation:**

 #.
-Create a mirror config file
+Create a mirror configuration file
    ::

         echo "channels:" > /etc/anaconda-server/mirrors/wakari.yaml